-There are not federal, state, or local laws applicable to the same activity or subject matter.
+There are no federal, state, or local laws applicable to the same activity or subject matter.
+The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded.